No time? My pick for the best cordless flat iron is the Lanxim Cordless Mini Flat Iron.

-You may want a dual-voltage appliance if you travel internationally.
+You may want a dual-voltage straightener if you travel internationally.
 Do note that you’ll usually need to buy a separate power adapter since most battery-operated flat irons come with a USB cable only.

 The standard power outlet in the U.S. is 110-120 volts.
 In Europe and throughout Asia, it usually ranges from 220-240 volts.